DennisSchenkel/sessionminds-frontend/README.md

 - (MS-1) - USER STORY: User profiles
 - (MS-1) - FE - TASK: Profile information page

 Each user story and task was also labeled using the MoSCoW methodology with the tags must have, should have, could have and won't have.
-Also tags for user story and task were used.
+Also tags for user story, task and draft were used.